BogdanovTimm/NotesOblivion/IT/Algorithm/Graph.md

-# What it all about?
+e# What it all about?

 Every graph have all of this porperties